jumpnow/jumpnowtek-site/_posts/2018-01-24-Odroid-C2-Systems-with-Yocto.md

 I did take the **secure-boot** and **arm-trusted-firmware recipes** from that [meta-odroid][meta-odroid] layer.

 I opted to use a mainline kernel and u-boot rather then any vendor versions or custom patches.
-I did add a patch to the mainline **dtb** to get the **eMMC** working.
+I did have to add a patch to the mainline **dtb** to get the **eMMC** working.

-Because I am running a mainline kernel I did not really expect accelerated video to work, but as it is now I get no HDMI output at all.
-I do know the hardware is good from running an Ubuntu image when I first got the board.
-I might just be missing some kernel command line parameters.
+Because I am running a mainline kernel I did not really expect accelerated video to work, but as it is now I get no HDMI output.
+I know the hardware is good from running an Ubuntu image when I first got the board.
+I might be missing some kernel command line parameters.

-The things that do work are ethernet, USB, serial console and either SD card or eMMC booting.
-These are the only subsystems I have looked at so far.
+Things that do work are ethernet, USB, serial console, SD card and eMMC.
+These are the only subsystems I have looked at.

-I had this board sitting in a drawer for a year and my only intended use now is as another [Mender][mender] client running headless.
+I had this board sitting in a drawer for a year and my only intended use now is as a [Mender][mender] client running headless.
 I probably won't look into the HDMI issue until I need it.

 ### System Info